The following is a list and description of common plating options for custom magnets.Why do magnets need to be plated?

 Platings vary in their tolerance of different harsh chemicals and abrasion.
 Salt and humidity in regions near the ocean are commonly overlooked when selecting a plating.
 Be sure to consider the magnets environment when selecting a plating.

-The most common type of plating for neodymium magnets Nickel (Ni-Cu-Ni) Intended for indoor use.
+Every plating or coating have their own advantages and disadvantages .
+For example, epoxy or resin coating are good at corrosion-proof but they are easier to drop comparing with NiCuNi coating .
+The most common type of plating for neodymium magnets Nickel (Ni-Cu-Ni) intended for indoor use.
 It has proven to be very resilient when subjected to normal wear and tear.
-However it will corrode oudoors in prolonged exposure to salt water, salty air, or harsh chemicals.
+However it will corrode outdoors in prolonged exposure to salt water, salty air, or harsh chemicals.